-From the New Deal to War and Peace, 1933 to 1951
+From the New Deal to War and Peace, 1933 through 1951

-Along with the great influx of parks from the reorganization, the National Park Service received another mission in 1933 as President Franklin D. Roosevelt launched his New Deal: helping to relieve the great economic depression then gripping the Nation.
-Under Park Service supervision, the new Civilian Conservation Corps would employ thousands of jobless young men in a wide range of conservation, rehabilitation, and construction projects in both the national and state parks.
-At the program's peak in 1935, the Service oversaw 600 CCC camps, 118 of them in national parklands and 482 in state parks, staffed by some 120,000 enrollees and 6,000 professional supervisors.
+Along with the great influx of parks from the reorganization, the National Park Service undertook another mission in 1933 as President Franklin D. Roosevelt launched his New Deal: helping to relieve the great economic depression then gripping the nation.
+Under NPS supervision, the new Civilian Conservation Corp (CCC) would employ thousands of jobless young men in a wide range of conservation, rehabilitation, and construction projects in both the national and state parks.
+At the program's peak in 1935 the NPS oversaw 600 CCC camps, 118 of them in national parklands and 482 in state parks, staffed by some 120,000 enrollees and 6,000 professional supervisors.

-Besides its many park improvements, the CCC had lasting effects on Service organization and personnel.
+Besides its many park improvements, the CCC had lasting effects on NPS organization and personnel.
 Regional offices established to coordinate the CCC in the state parks evolved in 1937 into a permanent regional structure for management of the National Park System.
-Many of the landscape architects, engineers, foresters, biologists, historians, archeologists, and architects hired under the program's auspices remained on the rolls as career Service employees.
+Many of the landscape architects, engineers, foresters, biologists, historians, archeologists, and architects hired under the program's auspices remained on the rolls as career NPS employees.

-The Service had encouraged the state park movement ever since Stephen T. Mather had helped organize the National Conference on State Parks in 1921.
-Most states lacked any park system plans, leading the Service to advocate comprehensive new planning legislation as it became directly involved with state parks and recreational demonstration areas under the New Deal.
-The resulting Park, Parkway, and Recreation Area Study Act of 1936 enabled the Service, working with others, to plan parklands and facilities at federal, state, and local levels throughout the country.
+The NPS had encouraged the state park movement ever since Stephen T. Mather had helped organize the National Conference on State Parks in 1921.
+State parks could protect deserving areas that did not meet national park standards and meet recreational needs beyond the proper scope of the NPS.
+Most states lacked any park system plans, prompting the NPS to advocate comprehensive new planning legislation as it became directly involved with state parks and recreational demonstration areas under the New Deal.
+The resulting Park, Parkway, and Recreation Area Study Act of 1936 enabled the NPS, working with others, to plan parkways and facilities at federal, state, and local levels throughout the country.
 Its first comprehensive report under the act, A Study of the Park and Recreation Problem in the United States, was published in 1941.

-Horace Albright left the Service for private business on August 9, 1933, just before the reorganization became effective.
+Horace Albright left the NPS for private business on August 9, 1933, just before the reorganization became effective.
 Secretary of the Interior Harold L. Ickes named Arno B. Cammerer, who had served as associate director, to succeed him.
-A competent if not dynamic director, Cammerer found life difficult under Roosevelt's irascible Interior Secretary but remained in charge of the greatly expanded organization until 1940.
-Ickes then persuaded Newton B. Drury, a respected conservationist who had headed the Save-the-

-Redwoods League in California, to lead the National Park Service.
+A competent if not dynamic director, Cammerer found life difficult under Roosevelt's irascible Secretary of Interior but remained in charge of the greatly expanded organization until 1940.
+Ickes then persuaded Newton B. Drury, a respected conservationist who had headed the Save-the-Redwoods League in California, to lead the NPS.

-With America's entry into World War II in December 1941, Drury had to preside over a drastic retrenchment in Service activity.
-The CCC program was dismantled, regular appropriations for the Park System declined from \$21 million in 1940 to \$5 million in 1943, the number of full-time employees was slashed from 3,500 to fewer than 2,000, and public visits to the parks fell from 21 million in 1941 to 6 million in 1942.
-Nonessential functions were ordered out of Washington to free space for the war effort; Park Service headquarters ended up in Chicago for the duration.
+With America's entry into World War II in December 1941, Drury had to preside over a drastic retrenchment in NPS activity.
+The CCC program was dismantled, regular appropriations for the National Park System declined from \$21 million in 1940 to \$5 million in 1943, the number of full-time employees was slashed from 3,500 to fewer than 2,000, and public visits to the parks fell from 21 million in 1941 to 6 million in 1942.
+To free space in Washington for the war effort, unrelated government functions were exiled to other locations; NPS headquarters moved to the Merchandise Mart in Chicago and did not return until October 1947.

 The war had other impacts on the System.
-Many of the national capital parklands, including the Washington Monument grounds and Potomac Park, were covered with temporary office buildings and housing for the influx of war workers.
-Park hotels such as the Ahwahnee at Yosemite were commandeered for servicemen undergoing rest and rehabilitation.
-The armed forces used Mount Rainier for mountain warfare training, Joshua Tree National Monument for desert training, and Mount McKinley for equipment testing under arctic conditions.
+Many of the National Capital Parks lands, including Potomac Park and the Washington Monument grounds, were covered with temporary office buildings and housing for the influx of war workers.
+Park hotels like the Ahwahnee at Yosemite were commandeered for the rest and rehabilitation of servicemen.
+The armed forces used Mount Rainier for mountain warfare training, Joshua Tree National Monument for desert training, and Mount McKinley for testing equipment under arctic conditions.